NickLueth/guinea-pigs-1.21.1/README.md

 ## 🆕 What's New

 - 🔄 **Updated from 1.20.1 Forge → 1.21.1 Fabric**
-- 📦 **Functional guinea pig crates** for storing food, hay, or toys
+- 📦 **Functional guinea pig crates** for storing and transporting guinea pigs
 - 🛠️ Improved compatibility with modern Fabric-based modpacks
-- 🐾 Infrastructure laid for future expansions

 ---